Guide to Giving 2021

 ❱❱ $100 allows one Dream Scholar to attend the Dream Summit conference.

-❱❱ $500 allows one student to participate in a professional coaching program.
+❱❱ $500 allows one student to participate in college coaching and support.

-Volunteer opportunities: Volunteers serve as mentors to Dream Project students, serve on committees and assist with fundraising events.
+Volunteer opportunities: Volunteers serve as mentors, serve on committees and assist with fundraising events.

 What a donation can do: